Philosophy (PHIL)

 PHIL 328.
 Environmental Ethics3 Units

-Description: Examination of the moral status of the natural environment and ethical problems of human/environment interaction.
+Description: Examination of the moral status of the natural environment and ethical problems in the relationship between people and planet.
+Particular focus on topical issues such as climate change, environmental justice, animal rights, and loss of living kinds.

 For class offerings for a specific term, refer to the Schedule of Classes